shiveeg1/ML_Tinkers/tipNtricks.md

 DT will try to maximize the information gain.
 Clearly if the children nodes have aentropy 1 and the information gain is going to be 0.
 That parent node is clearly **not** the place where you want to start splitting your decision boundary.
 Remember : DT continously try to maximize the information gain while splitting for a boundary.

+**Bais Variance**
+High Bias algo disregards the data and performs the same no matter what data you train it on.
+High Variance algo is too tightly fitted to the data and can only predict correctly what it has seen before.
+What we want is a middle ground.

+Disadvantages of DTs :-

+They are prone to over fitting when there are lot of features.

+Advantage :-

+You can make ensembles.
+Clf out of a Clf.

+*Hint on how to shape your data*: the data is organized into a numpy array where the number of rows is the number of data points and the number of columns is the number of features; so to extract this number, use a line of code like len(features_train[0])